fwhigh/metaflow-helper/README.md

 ## Quickstart

-You can run the tournament immediately like this.
+You can run the model selection tournament immediately like this.
-First, install a convenience package I'm calling `metaflow-helper`.
+Install a convenience package called metaflow-helper.

 ```bash
 git clone https://github.com/fwhigh/metaflow-helper.git